 Although a donation is the most direct way to help, many of our supporters are able to contribute in other ways - whether it's by conducting research, lobbying policy makers, or simply by raising awareness that illness and disability need not be an inevitable part of growing old.
 You can also contribute your time and talents as a volunteer.

 The Methuselah Foundation administers the Mprize for longevity science, a program that encourages researchers to compete in developing better biotechnologies that can extend healthy life in mammals, and the New Organ Prize, aimed at speeding the development of tissue engineering technologies.
-These research prizes are funded by donations from the public, and helping to grow the prize pools to attract new competitors is one of the ways in which ordinary people like you and I can make a difference:
+The Foundation also funds some lines of research and development, including the SENS programs noted above and bioprinting technologies used in tissue engineering.
+These efforts are funded by donations from the public: donating to fund research and grow the prize pools to attract new competitors makes a tangible difference to the future of health and longevity.

 Do you believe in the possibility of controlling aging?
 Do you feel that you would like to add your pebble to a growing landslide that is sure to bury an old enemy of health and life?
 We can always use willing and able individuals for the tremendous number of opportunities available in promoting awareness of the near term potential of longevity science.